FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 We'll be using this footage shot on the Panasonic GH6.
 It is shot in its [Panasonic V-Log](https://www.panasonic.com/uk/consumer/cameras-camcorders/lumix-expert-advice-learn/technique-technology/what-is-v-log.html) color profile (what a horrible name, not to be confused with a [vlog](https://en.wikipedia.org/wiki/Vlog)), a [logarithmic profile](https://en.wikipedia.org/wiki/Log_profile) retaining more [dynamic range](https://en.wikipedia.org/wiki/Dynamic_range) and most importantly, having a rigid definition of both Gamut and Gamma, compatible with conversions to other color profiles.
 Unprocessed, it looks very washed out and very boring.

-You may substitute you own footage, though the examples don't make much sense outside of V-Log color profile footage.
+You may substitute your own footage, though the examples don't make much sense outside of V-Log color profile footage.

 <input type="file" id="fileInput2" accept="video/*" style="display: none;" onchange="changeVideo(this, 'gh6footage')">